 Parents are also invited to serve as athletic team coordinator, organizing snacks and dinners for various athletic teams, and to sponsor receptions in their homes.

 Berkshire hosts two parents weekends each year, in the fall and in the spring, with grandparents also invited to the latter event.
-The Director of Parent Programs sends monthly email messages to all parents, and the school’s website provides parents with a comprehensive view of all that is happening on campus.
+The school’s website provides parents with a comprehensive view of all that is happening on campus.